nightslife/Project1-GroupProject/readme.md

 ## Contributing

-If you have feedback, please reach out via the Contact option in the Menu dropdown.
+If you have feedback, please reach out via Github.

 ## Versioning